— This article contains affiliate links —

 Final thoughts?
 Post the damn bikini photo!
 You’re still likely to get a great amount of engagement from your followers who see the post anyway.
 Don’t let Instagram’s AI stop you from doing your thing.

 I hope you learned something new about hashtags from my no bullshit guide.
-From implementing all the previously mentioned points in this blog post, I am now growing at a steady average rate of 10,000 new followers every month on @homewithkelsey with these Instagram hashtags strategy.
+From implementing all the previously mentioned points in this blog post, I am now growing at a steady rate of new followers every month on @homewithkelsey with these Instagram hashtags strategy.
+If you want to take your Hashtag strategy to the next level, I highly recommend using Flick for all the reasons I mentioned in this article.

 If you want help determining which hashtags will work best for your account, check out my Instagram coaching services HERE.
 I would love to help you achieve your Instagram goals!